chubbyanh/show-me-what-you-got/README.md

    - Player turn the 2nd card.
       - If these two cards are a pair, then they stay open.
 It's a win for the player, and he/she can turn 2 more cards.
       - If these two cards are not a pair, then they both turn faced down, and it's the giant head's turn to play.
    - Player and the giant head take turns to keep doing like that, until all the cards are open.
-All the wins will be records, so at the end of the game, who has more wins will be the winner.
+All the wins will be recorded, so at the end of the game, who has more wins will be the winner.
    - Who starts the game (player or the giant head) is random.

 - There are __03 levels__: easy (8 cards), normal (12 cards), and hard (16 cards).
 At the end of each game, player can choose to stay at the same level or switch to different one.